Broad church: In politics

-By way of an analogy, the term has also been used with regard to political parties, particularly the British Labour Party.
+By way of an analogy, the term broad church has been used with regard to political parties, particularly the British Labour Party and the African National Congress.
 It can denote both a wide range of ideological views within a single organisation, as well as describe a party that seeks to attract a wide voter base with differing points of view.
 "Big tent" is a similar term in American politics, also with religious origins.